-Housing affordability in Dunkirk is impacted less by housing prices, which are relatively low compared to other communities, than by the City's struggling economic base.
+Housing affordability in Dunkirk is impacted less by housing prices, which are relatively low compared to other communities, and number of housing units than by the City's struggling economic base.
 Many households simply do not have enough income to afford safe, quality housing.
 As previous sections of this Plan have made clear, many low-income households continue to face high housing costs burdens.
 And the units that can be afforded are frequently of substandard quality.
 As this section and many others make clear, housing quality and affordability remains one of the primary challenges to overcome in our community.